gvwilson/sdxjs/src/virtual-machine/index.md

 ### Disassembling instructions {.exercise}

-A <span g="disassembler">disassembler</span> turns machine instructions into assembly code.
+A [% g disassembler %]disassembler[% /g %] turns machine instructions into assembly code.
 Write a disassembler for the instruction set used by our virtual machine.
 (Since the labels for addresses are not stored in machine instructions, disassemblers typically generate labels like `@L001` and `@L002`.)